The City to Sea Walkway is a ~14km one-way walk from the city to the sea (rocket science), specifically Island Bay.

 DETAILS ABOUT THE CITY TO SEA WALKWAY

-Given this is an urban walk, it’s pretty impressive.
-You’ll end up at some super random spots in Wellington you’d never usually see.
 There’s a few good views throughout, but it’s more the surroundings you’re here for.
 On the way you’ll see:

-Difficulty4: Easy-medium.
+Easy-medium.
 There are a few steep sections but they’re more of the short and sharp variety.
 There’s plenty of rolling terrain though.
 You’re always on good tracks/paths, so it’s not technical or anything.

-Incline5: According to my Strava data, it’s about 600 metres which is quite a lot for a walk this close to the city.
+What is the elevation profile of the walk?
+According to my Strava data, it’s about 600 metres which is quite a lot for a walk this close to the city.

 CITY TO SEA WALK MAP

 You can’t get the full map on Google Maps, and there’s plenty of sections of the route that aren’t marked.
-With that said, I’ve attempted to give a rough idea of the route on here on Google Maps.
+With that said, I’ve attempted to give a rough idea of the route here on Google Maps.

 Also, make sure to have the Government brochure loaded which has the route on it.
 The map isn’t easy to follow but in combination with the map link above will ensure you don’t get lost.